Home Health

 When is the right time for home health?

 If you’re struggling with health challenges that limit your mobility and independence, we recommend you speak with your provider to obtain a referral to Partners In Care Home Health.
 The process for admission to our Home Health program begins with your doctor.
-If you’re an adult caring for a loved one with health challenges, we’re happy to talk with you about patient eligibility and services.
+If you’re an adult caring for a loved one with health challenges, we’re happy to talk with you about patient eligibility and in-home care services.

 Who is eligible for home health?